 The objective of internal control is to provide reasonable assurance that:

-• a Code of Conduct and ethical values are established.
+- the Code of Conduct and core values are established.

-Marimekko’s Board of Directors focuses on increasing shareholder value and, in accordance with good corporate governance, ensures that the company has defined internal control principles.
-The Board’s Audit and Remuneration Committee is responsible for monitoring the efficiency of the company’s internal control and risk management.
+The Board of Directors focuses on increasing shareholder value and, in accordance with good corporate governance, ensures that principles of internal control and risk management exist within the company.
+The Audit and Remuneration Committee is responsible for monitoring the efficiency of internal control and risk management.

 The system of internal control of Marimekko Corporation is based on the Committee of Sponsoring Organizations’ (COSO) framework, which consists of five key components: control environment, risk assessment, control activities, information and communications, and monitoring.